-5 Questions to Ask Your Client When Designing and Developing a New Website
+Questions to Ask When Developing a New Website

 As an Account Executive I see many different projects come through the agency’s doors, with website design and development being one of the most common.
 When beginning a new project, no matter what the scope, it’s important to ensure a smooth start by asking the right questions and gathering the appropriate information.
 That’s why I’ve put together a series of posts outlining questions to ask your clients when beginning a new project.